Azure/CCOInsights/install/DeploymentGuide.md

 ![credentials7](/install/images/Credentials7.png)

-# Tabs
+# Report Pages
-## CCO Dashboard overview tab
+## CCO Dashboard overview page
-In this tab, you will be able to identify the top 5 of recommendations that Azure Advisor and Azure Security Center has identified.
+In this page, you will be able to identify the top 5 of recommendations that Azure Advisor and Azure Security Center has identified.
 You can also locate all the deployed resources in a map.
 It’s important to mention that this tab it’s just only to make a quick view.
 All the recommendations will be available with more details in the following tabs

 ![overview](/install/images/Overview.png)

-## Azure Advisor Recommendations Dashboard tab
+## Azure Advisor Recommendations Dashboard page
-In second report tab, you will be able to identify the total amount of recommendations that Azure Advisor has identified, to what resources apply each recommendation and to what subscription is applicable.
+In second report page, you will be able to identify the total amount of recommendations that Azure Advisor has identified, to what resources apply each recommendation and to what subscription is applicable.

 You can filter the information by:
 - Subscription
 - Resource Group
 - Resource type
 - Recommendation type
+- Tags

 It will also give a high-level overview of what subscriptions require more attention and has more recommendations to snooze or implement.